The 12th Learning at City conference will take place on the Wednesday 29th June 2022.

 Until the pandemic, whilst some lecturers did want to implement innovation and more active learning in their classes, there were often constraints that prevented this.
 Due to a myriad of constraints, teachers often resort to more traditional, conservative approaches to teaching and learning (Herodotou et al 2019).

-There has been an immense amount of innovation and learning across the sector in the last 2 years and so we invite you to share this with colleagues.
+There has been an immense amount of innovation and learning across the sector in the last 2 years.

-Submit an abstract to share your learning both what worked and what might not have gone so well.
+We invite you to attend the conference to hear about some of this from your colleagues with both what worked and what might not have gone so well.

-Within this theme there are a range of sub-themes you could focus upon for your abstract and these include:
+Within this theme there are a range of sub-themes:

 - Curriculum design and review